arAgon41/Icecream-Shop-Crowd-Prediction-Model/README.md

 Machine learning model created to predict the crowd levels at an average ice cream shop given features like time, day, month, temperature, etc.
 The goal is to create a dashboard that can be used to help small ice cream shops predict crowd levels better so that they have a sufficient amount of supplies on any given day.

+# Steps I will be taking
-We will be using features like, weather, month, day, hour, temperature, cloudcover to predict the amount of crowd in a typical ice cream shop.
+I will be using features like, weather, month, day, hour, temperature, cloudcover to predict the amount of crowd in a typical ice cream shop.
 To do this we will need to:
 1. Input past weather details into a dataset
 2. Columns = Month, Day, Hour, Sunny or Not(0 or 1), Cloudcover, temperature, weekend(0 or 1).